arnorhs/herewego/README.md

 ### Next up todo:
 - Add a module library so I don't have to put every fucking thing on the window object
 - Move player object into its own file
-- Make a better map - should it be like something?
-- Make it so aliens cannot spawn on top of player

 ### Features to add soon:
 - Add some more entities.
 People to talk to, enemies to fight or something.